Homestead High School (Wisconsin)

 Homestead High School is a four-year public high school located in Mequon, Wisconsin, United States, a northern suburb of Milwaukee.
 Part of the Mequon-Thiensville School District, it serves a 48 sqmi area including the city of Mequon and the village of Thiensville.
 The school opened in 1959 and educates nearly 1,300 students annually.
-Its graduation rate is 99%, and its most recent average composite ACT scores were 23.4, the seventeenth-highest of any public school in the state.
-Homestead is accredited by the North Central Association of Colleges and Schools.

 History

 The area on which Homestead High School now stands originally belonged to the Potawatomi and Menominee Indians.
 In 1838, the land was taken by the United States government.
 Sales of the land occurred in 1835.
 In 1841 and Peter and Anna Frank received a land grant for the area, and in the following years, the 80-acre land area was owned by their children.

 Homestead High School opened in 1959 with just Freshmen and Sophomores.
 Dr. Merton Campbell served as the first superintendent, and Lauren Dixon served as the first principal.
 Originally the school consisted of four wings, two music rooms, a small theater, cafeteria, and a gymnasium.
 Homestead has undergone four renovations/additions.
 In 1962, another wing was added.
 Three additional wings, the library, a swimming area, another gymnasium, a lecture hall, and an auditorium were added in 1968.
 In 1978, the school added an orchestra room.
 In 1998, the biggest renovation added a wing, a new heating and cooling system, fine arts rooms, another cafeteria with a food court, an academic support center, a field house for athletics, and a conference room for the district.